run2bizdocs/documentation/en-us/docs/builder/advanced-options/process-integration-flow.md

 Flow states represent the situations in which a flow can found, according to its life cycle.

-1. To add a state to the workflow, select the States tab and click "Add",
+1. To add a state to the tracker, select the States tab and click "Add",
 2. The following status register screen will be displayed, as shown in the figure below:

     ![Screenshot](images/Process-fig05.png)

-    Figure 5 - Register/edit workflow, states tab
+    Figure 5 - Register/edit tracker, states tab

 3. Fill in the fields, informing: